Skatterbrainz/CMHealthCheck/Docs/Export-CMHealthReport.md

 ```

 ### -AutoConfig
-Use an auto configuration file, cmhealthconfig.txt in $env:USERPROFILE\documents folder
+Use an auto configuration file, cmhealthconfig.txt in "My Documents" folder
 to fill-in AuthorName, CopyrightName, Theme, CssFilename, TableRowStyle

 ```yaml